What is a public project?

 Migrate a private project to public

-As the creator of a project, you can change your project's visibility from public to private and vice-versa.
+As the creator of a project, you can change your project's visibility from public to private and the other way around.
 When you choose to make a project public, all of its contents are included.
-You cannot choose specific repositories, area paths, or build folders to keep private.
+You can't choose specific repositories, area paths, or build folders to keep private.